nauam/Courses/docs/developer/11-ui-plugins.md

 ### Loading i18n Resources

-The `qwcontrolPage.pluginBasei18nUrl(..)` method will return the base URL for loading i18n resources.
+The `rundeckPage.pluginBasei18nUrl(..)` method will return the base URL for loading i18n resources.

-QW Control Plugin Localization/Internationalization uses java `.properties` formatted files.
+Rundeck Plugin Localization/Internationalization uses java `.properties` formatted files.
 (See [Plugin Localization](/developer/01-plugin-development.md#plugin-localization)).
 However, your i18n resources don't have to be `.properties` files.

 Requesting resources via this URL provides two features to help with i18n:

 1. Locale resolution.
-Requesting a path such as `qwcontrolPage.pluginBasei18nUrl('myprovider')+'/myfile.txt'`, will attempt to resolve the file by looking for a file based on the current User's locale/language settings.
+Requesting a path such as `rundeckPage.pluginBasei18nUrl('myprovider')+'/myfile.txt'`, will attempt to resolve the file by looking for a file based on the current User's locale/language settings.
 E.g. if their language is set to Spanish (code `es_419`), the request will resolve to a file `i18n/myfile_es_419.txt` if it exists.
 It will fall back to the language (e.g. `es`), then any default locale (e.g. `en_us`), default language (e.g. `en`) and finally the original file path.
 2. Conversion of Java .properties to JSON.
-If you request a `.properties` file, and append a `?format=json` to the URL, QW Control will load the Java Properties formatted data, and return the JSON for the data.
+If you request a `.properties` file, and append a `?format=json` to the URL, Rundeck will load the Java Properties formatted data, and return the JSON for the data.

 Examples: